3Golds/nsq_exporter/README.md

 Name                                       | Description
 -------------------------------------------|--------------------------------------------------------------------------------------------------
-nsqd.addr                                  | Address of the nsqd node. (default "http://localhost:4151/stats")
+--nsqd.addr                                | Address of the nsqd node. (default "http://localhost:4151/stats")
-timeout                                    | Timeout for trying to get stats from nsqd. (default 5s) collect                                    | Comma-separated list of collectors to use (available choices: `stats.topics`, `stats.channels` and `stats.clients`). (default "stats.topics,stats.channels") namespace                                  | Namespace for the NSQ metrics. (default "nsq") log.level                                  | Logging verbosity. (default: info) web.listen-address                         | Address to listen on for web interface and telemetry. (default: ":9118") web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information.
+--timeout                                  | Timeout for trying to get stats from nsqd. (default 5s) --collect                                  | Comma-separated list of collectors to use (available choices: `stats.topics`, `stats.channels` and `stats.clients`). (default "stats.topics,stats.channels")
+--namespace                                | Namespace for the NSQ metrics. (default "nsq") --log.level                                | Logging verbosity. (default: info) --web.listen-address                       | Address to listen on for web interface and telemetry. (default: ":9118") --web.telemetry-path                       | Path under which to expose metrics.
+--version                                  | Print the version information.

 ## Using Docker